 6.2.5.
 Label the prepared gel-dye in the tube and discard the filter, as per good laboratory practices.
 Label the tube and record the date of preparation.

 NOTE: Discard the filtrate as per good laboratory practices.
 The gel-dye mix can be used for 5 High Sensitivity (HS) DNA chips.
-If it is not used for more than 1 h, store at 4 ˚C. Storage in the dark is possible for up to 6 weeks.
+If unused for more than 1 h, store at 4 ˚C. Storage in the dark is possible for up to 6 weeks.

 6.3.
 To load the gel-dye mix, ensure the position of the base plate of the chip priming station and adjust the clip at the lowest position.